 In this course, students will plan and implement developmentally appropriate practices that promote the cognitive and creative domains of development in young children birth to age eight.
-Topics include science, mathematics, cognitive, creative, visual and performing arts, and literacy.
+Students will be able to incorporate creativity in various subject areas to include music, visual and performing arts, language arts, science, and mathematics.

-- Incorporate creativity in all content areas of 1. developmentally appropriate early childhood environments through original lesson plan design. - Plan, write, and implement creative lessons and 2. activities for young children that incorporate cognitive and creative goals aligned with Guam Early Learning Guidelines, Common Core, and/or Guam Dept. of Education standards. - 3.
-Demonstrate current practices and methods for teaching science, mathematics, cognitive, creative, arts, and literacy.
+- 1. Incorporate creativity in all content areas of developmentally appropriate early childhood environments through original lesson plan design. - 2.
+Plan, write, and implement creative lessons and activities for young children that incorporate cognitive and creative goals aligned with Guam Early Learning Guidelines, Common Core, Next Generation Science Standards, and/or Guam Dept. of Education standards. - 3.
+Demonstrate current practices and methods for teaching lessons focused on the subject areas of music, art, science, and mathematics.

-CD260 SOCIAL & EMOTIONAL DEVELOPMENT
+CD260 SOCIAL & EMOTIONAL DEVELOPMENT Credits: 3